rust-lang/book/src/ch20-05-macros.md

 Let’s create a crate named `hello_macro` that defines a trait named `HelloMacro` with one associated function named `hello_macro`.
-Rather than making our users implement the `HelloMacro` trait for each of their types, we’ll provide a procedural macro so users can annotate their type with `#[derive(HelloMacro)]` to get a default implementation of the `hello_macro` function.
+Rather than making our users implement the `HelloMacro` trait for each of their types, we’ll provide a procedural macro so that users can annotate their type with `#[derive(HelloMacro)]` to get a default implementation of the `hello_macro` function.
 The default implementation will print `Hello, Macro!
 My name is TypeName!` where `TypeName` is the name of the type on which this trait has